cloudnative-pg/cloudnative-pg/docs/src/controller.md

 convoluted workarounds.

-In contrast, CloudNativePG leverages the configured storage class to manage the underlying PVCs directly.
+In contrast, CloudNativePG leverages the configured storage class to manage the underlying PVCs directly, and can handle PVC resizing if the storage class supports it.

 ## Primary Instances versus Replicas